AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 4. Use in Flavors

-2-Acetyl pyrazine is extensively used in flavor formulations to impart nutty, roasted, and savory notes.
-It is commonly found in flavor categories such as nut, chocolate, coffee, and bakery flavors.
-Its functional role is often as an impact note, enhancing the authenticity and depth of the flavor profile.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and application.
-It is generally stable under typical processing conditions, although it may degrade at very high temperatures or in highly acidic environments.
+2-Acetyl pyrazine is extensively used in flavor formulations, particularly in nut, chocolate, coffee, and bakery flavors.
+It serves as a key impact compound, providing a roasted, nutty note that enhances the authenticity of these flavors.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
+The compound is stable under typical processing conditions but may degrade at extremely high temperatures or acidic pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature